-This cut is so tender that it should never be cooked beyond medium-rare.
-The longer you cook it, the less tender and drier it becomes.
+Filet Mignon is so tender that it is best enjoyed cooked rare to medium-rare.
+The longer you cook it, the less tender and drier it will become.

 Use a dry, high heat method such as grilling, roasting, pan-frying, or broiling.

 Cutting into the meat to check doneness lets juice escape.
 Use the touch method.
 Touch the meat.
 If it feels soft and leaves an imprint, it is rare.
 If it is soft but slightly resilient, it is medium-rare.
-When it feels firm, it is overdone.
+When it feels firm, it is well done.

 The marbling and thickness of a ribeye, make it the perfect steak for grilling.

 High heat and quick cooking is the best way to cook these tender steaks.

 Internal temperature for rare is 120° - 130°, medium rare is 130° - 140° and for medium is 140° - 150°.
 You can also judge the doneness of steak by pressing the meat with your finger.
 Very rare meat offers little resistance, medium rare is slightly springy, medium is firm and springy, and well-done steak feels quite firm.

 You do need to watch for flare- ups when grilling- if you have one, move the steak to a cooler section of the grill.